 So you have mastered crocheting squares, but what about crochet rectangles?
-A rectangle base is extremely versatile, and can be used to make so many items!
+A crochet rectangle base is extremely versatile, and can be used to make so many items!
 Think of shawls, rugs, blankets, bags, cushion or pillow covers, scarves, and placemats.
-These are all formed from a basic rectangle base.
+These are all formed from a basic rectangle crochet base.
 You can make your item from one large rectangle, or from lots of small rectangles stitched together.
 You can make a firm rectangle base for the bottom of a bag or a crocheted storage basket.

-- Crochet Rectangles Tutorial
+Crochet Rectangles for Beginners Tutorial

-Crochet Rectangles Tutorial
+Materials for Crochet Rectangles

 - Yarn in the thickness and color of your choice.